pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

 #### 2008-04-08 18:04:09 - MatTourne
 I was already aware of those options to get the locations I need, the process is just a little painful.

 It'd be really awesome to have this feature :)
 #### 2008-04-08 21:12:25 - ptmcg
 Can you post an example of how this feature should look from the calling code's standpoint?
 Are you looking for pyparsing to just add these `<!-- ws:start:WikiTextRawRule:0:``__location__`` -->__location__<!-- ws:end:WikiTextRawRule:0 -->` values for all ParseResults, or something else?

 For those tokens that are just strings, of course I can't just attach a `<!-- ws:start:WikiTextRawRule:1:``__location__`` -->__location__<!-- ws:end:WikiTextRawRule:1 -->` attribute, since those tokens are Python built-in objects.
 So to get the location of every parsed token, how do you envision this would look?
 Could you post a simulated code snippet showing how you would want to access the locations after parsing, say, 'Hello, World!'?

 -- Paul
 #### 2008-04-08 23:02:26 - MatTourne
 I think that's what I'm looking for.
-Would it be possible to extend the python built-in objects for having a <u>location</u> attribute ?
+Would it be possible to extend the python built-in objects for having a `__location__` attribute ?

     from pyparsing import Word, alphas